Evaluating tests for cluster-randomized trials with few clusters under generalized linear mixed models with covariate adjustment: a simulation study: Methods

 In each simulation setting, we vary the set of covariates being adjusted for in the fitted model.
 Specifically, we consider models with the following sets of adjusted redundant covariates in addition to the covariates in the data-generating model: \begin{enumerate}[(1)] \item None; \item $X^{\text{person,2}}_{ij}$; \item $X^{\text{cluster,2}}_{i}$; \item $X^{\text{person,2}}_{ij}$ and $X^{\text{cluster,2}}_{i}$. \end{enumerate} As discussed above, we consider these fitted models because, in practice, study teams may not know whether all included covariates will truly be prognostic in their particular setting.
 For each model, we consider testing the treatment effect with Wald t-test or LRT with four choices of DDF: residual, containment, BW1 and BW2.
 The nominal type I error rate is fixed at 0.05.
 For each simulation setting, we simulate 5000 runs and obtain the type I error rates of these tests estimated via Monte Carlo.

 At most two person-level covariates are adjusted for in this simulation.
 Particular scenarios of practical relevance include these combinations of data-generating and fitted models: (i) (A, 1) corresponding to no covariate adjustment, (ii) (B, 1) corresponding to adjusting for the baseline outcome, which is often a prognostic covariate, (iii) (C, 1) or (A, 3) corresponding to adjusting for a potentially prognostic cluster-level covariate, and (iv) (D, 1) or (B, 3) corresponding to adjusting for both the baseline outcome and a potentially prognostic cluster-level covariate.
 An example of a potentially prognostic cluster-level covariate is one on which randomization is stratified, but we note that in our simulation randomization is not stratified on such prognostic covariates.
 Although our data generation stratified randomization on cluster size (to improve efficiency by balancing sample size across arms), because cluster size was not considered as a prognostic variable, we do not adjust for it in the fitted models since in our simulation scenarios cluster size was not related to the outcome.
-In practice, adjusting for stratification variables is important if such factors are associated with the outcome.
+In practice, adjusting for stratification variables is important if such factors are associated with the outcome, though a philosophical argument can be made that all factors used to stratify randomization should be adjusted for (regardless of whether they are known to be prognostic).
 The above combinations are of particular interest because primary analyses often correspond to one of these cases.
 We also note that BW1 and BW2 coincide when the covariates being adjusted for are all at the cluster-level, i.e., for these combinations of data-generating and fitted models: (A, 1), (A, 3), (C, 1) and (C, 3).